Experiencing Snow In Sedona

 Snow covered boulders surround A pool along Oak Creek in upper Oak Creek Canyon.

 Heavy snow and towering canyon walls as the trail enters the narrow West Fork canyon section.
+My companion and I basically had the trail to ourselves for a few hours this snowy morning in January of 2024.

 Ray having a “snow beer” at a designated picnic area in Oak Creek Canyon.
-These picnic areas are your safest bet to pull over and enjoy the falling snow scenery in Oak Creek Canyon.
+These scenic picnic areas are your safest bet to pull over and enjoy the falling snow scenery in Oak Creek Canyon.

 Previous